NanoNets/nanonets-ocr-sample-python/README.md

 ** **

-# Build an Object Detector for the Millenium Falcon
+# Build a Number Plate Recognition Model

 >**Note:** Make sure you have python and pip installed on your system if you don't visit [Python](https://www.python.org/downloads/release/python-2714/)